reisenberger/architecture-center/docs/guide/architecture-styles/index.md

 # Architecture styles

 We use the term *architecture style* to mean a family of architectures that share certain characteristics. *N-tier* and *microservices* are examples of architecture styles.
 Architecture styles are not design patterns, but they are analogous.
 A design pattern is an abstraction that identifies a set of common elements found in concrete implementations, to solve a particular class of problems.
-Similarly, an architecture style identifies the common elements in a class of architectures, abstracting away details such as technology choices.
+Similarly, an architecture style identifies the common elements in a class of architectures, abstracting away details such as technology choice or platform.

-The choice of an architecture style does not dictate a particular technology.
-However, some technologies are more naturally suited for some architectures.
-For example, containers are a natural fit for microservices.
+## Architecture styles as constraints

 Roy Fielding defined an architectural style as "a coordinated set of architectural constraints that restricts the roles/features of architectural elements and the allowed relationships among those elements" (Fielding, *Architectural Styles and the Design of Network-based Software Architectures*).
 This notion of *constraints* is crucial.
 Constraints guide the "shape" of an architectur by restricting the universe of choices.
 When an architecture conforms to the constraints of a particular style, certain desirable properties emerge.

 For example, in a microservices architecture, the constraints include:

 - A service represents a single responsibility.
 - Every service is independent of the others.